 19. How to Sell Art on Etsy

-Etsy is a very large marketplace with over 2.5 million sellers, so you will be a very small player with enormous competition.
+Etsy is a huge marketplace with over 2.5 million sellers, so you’ll be a very small player with enormous competition.

 If you’re an artist looking to sell your work on Etsy, there are a few things you need to do in order to succeed.

-You must niche down and compete in less competitive markets.
-You must also be willing to put in the work required to stand out from the crowd.
+You must niche down and compete in less competitive markets and be willing to put in the work required to stand out from the crowd.

 This post goes more into the pros and cons: Is Selling on Etsy Worth it?
 Pros and Cons for Artists and Crafters